Ewutarek/my-website-about-scrum/README.md

-#What is scrum?
+# What is scrum?

--An agile framework for getting work done and agile is a mindset.
+- An agile framework for getting work done and agile is a mindset.
 Scrum assists you in getting into an agile   mindset by practicing on building on the principles in all aspects of your life.

--It’s a reaction against waterfall therefore it focuses on breaking up work into smaller increments called sprints.
+- It’s a reaction against waterfall therefore it focuses on breaking up work into smaller increments called sprints.
 This is a continuous process and adaptive to change.